Skip to content

 Background & Motivation

-Multimodal large language models (MLLMs) have made substantial progress in image-level visual reasoning and pixel-level grounding.
-Methods such as LISA and PixelLM enable language-conditioned segmentation via [SEG] tokens.
-However, extending these approaches to the video domain introduces additional challenges including motion dynamics, occlusion, and temporal consistency.
+Background: Multimodal Large Language Models (MLLMs) have made significant progress in image-level visual reasoning and pixel-level grounding.
+Methods like LISA and PixelLM achieve language-conditioned segmentation through [SEG] tokens.
+However, extending these to video introduces additional challenges such as motion dynamics, occlusions, and temporal consistency.

-To simultaneously address (i) temporal referential consistency (identity preservation) and (ii) first-frame spatial precision (drift reduction) without modifying the underlying model architecture.
+Goal: To simultaneously address (i) temporal referential consistency (identity preservation) and (ii) first-frame spatial precision (drift reduction) without modifying the base model architecture.

 Method